DisplayTable/display-my-framework/README.md

 A minimal React JS framework to get started.

 # Usage
-- Install the framework trough (npm)[https://github.com/DisplayTable/display-my-framework/packages/1475855].
+- Install the framework trough [npm](https://github.com/DisplayTable/display-my-framework/packages/1475855).
-- Wrap the app or the components you want to take advantage of the framework with the DMFFramework component.
+- Wrap the routes / components you want to take advantage of the framework with the DMFFramework component.

 ```
 <DMFFramework